Last updated in October 2018

 Development cooperation with Sri Lanka concentrates today on reconciliation, social integration, education, private sector promotion and vocational training, with a regional focus on the north and north-east of the country.

 The following projects are currently being conducted in Sri Lanka by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ):

 • development of small and medium-sized businesses

 • support for management of the Wilpattu National Park and border zones

 A high point in bilateral development cooperation in 2017 was the launch of the project Strengthening Reconciliation in Sri Lanka with funding from the EU and the Federal Foreign Office totalling just under 15 million euros.

 In addition, KfW is supporting the building of a new maternity hospital in Galle by providing a low-interest loan of more than 28 million euros.

 Sri Lanka’s school system scores very highly compared with that of other countries in the region.
 The literacy rate among 15- to 24-year-olds is more than 98 percent.
 There are, however, university places available for only around 20 percent of school leavers.

 There are a number of university partnerships, including those between the University of Colombo, the University of Kelaniya and Sabaragamuwa University of Sri Lanka on the one side, and the Universities of Giessen, Heidelberg, Mainz and Erlangen on the other.
-The German Academic Exchange Service (DAAD) regional office in New Delhi is also responsible for Sri Lanka.
+The cooperation between the German Academic Exchange Service (DAAD) and the Sri Lankan University Grants Commission (UGC) was stepped up with the signing of a memorandum of understanding in February 2018.
 The DAAD has had an Information Centre in Colombo since September 2017.